 Scheduling Telephone Appearance - Small Claims Pretrial Conference

-A party or counsel requesting to appear by telephone at a Small Claims Pretrial Conference may complete and submit through the Eportal this proposed Order for Telephone Appearance - Small Claims Pretrial Conference.
-Any party or counsel appearing by telephone shall timely complete, file and serve this Notice of Telephone Appearance - Small Claims Pretrial Conference.
+Counsel or any self-represented party requesting to appear by telephone at a Small Claims Pretrial Conference may complete and submit through the Eportal this proposed Order for Telephone Appearance - Small Claims Pretrial Conference.
+Upon the entry of the Order, counsel and any self-represented party appearing by telephone shall timely complete, file and serve this Notice of Telephone Appearance - Small Claims Pretrial Conference.

 A party or counsel appearing at a Small Claims Pretrial Conference by telephone shall be available to be contacted by the Court or mediator at the number indicated on the Notice of Telephone Appearance and shall remain available a period of three (3) hours thereafter.